dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_Getting Started with NRSDK.md

 Start developing your XREAL Unity apps on Android phone.

-This quickstart guide will help you set up your development environment and test out the sample app “Starter Guide” using XREAL SDK.
+This quickstart guide will help you set up your development environment and test out the sample app “Hello MR” using XREAL SDK.

 ### 1. Prerequisites

 **Hardware Checklist**

-- A supported Android Phone.
-Please review the[ Device Compatibility](01_XREALDevices/Compatibility.md) list to ensure your phone model is compatible with the glasses and XREAL SDK.
+- Beam Pro or a supported Android Phone.
+Please review the[ Device Compatibility](01_XREALDevices/Compatibility.md) list to ensure your phone model is compatible with the glasses and XREAL SDK. ⚠️可能后面没有兼容性列表了，仅支持S22 23

 - A pair of **XREAL** glasses.